 Attendees will come away from the talk with a better understanding of the role of implicit bias training in enhancing scientific workforce diversity, the conditions under which it is most and least effective, and the science behind it.

-- Markus Brauer is a Professor in the Department of Psychology and the Wisconsin School of Business at the University of Wisconsin-Madison.
-As a social psychologist, he develops and tests interventions aimed at changing people’s behaviors in a variety of domains such as diversity, energy consumption, and workplace behaviors.
+Markus Brauer, Ph.D., is a Professor in the Department of Psychology and the Wisconsin School of Business at the University of Wisconsin-Madison.

-- Molly Carnes is the Virginia Valian Professor of Medicine, Psychiatry and Industrial & Systems Engineering at the University of Wisconsin-Madison where she directs the Center for Women’s Health Research in the School of Medicine and Public Health and co-directs the Women in Science and Engineering Leadership Institute (WISELI) in the College of Engineering.
-Dr. Carnes’ research focuses on how cultural stereotypes perpetuate inequities.
+Molly Carnes, M.D., is the Virginia Valian Professor of Medicine, Psychiatry and Industrial & Systems Engineering at the University of Wisconsin-Madison where she directs the Center for Women’s Health Research in the School of Medicine and Public Health and co-directs the Women in Science and Engineering Leadership Institute (WISELI) in the College of Engineering.

-- Shelley Correll is the Michelle Mercer and Bruce Golden Family Professor of Women’s Leadership at Stanford University and the co-founder and director of the Stanford VMware Women’s Leadership Innovation Lab.
-Her expertise is in the areas of gender, workplace dynamics, and organizational culture.
+Shelley Correll, Ph.D., is the Michelle Mercer and Bruce Golden Family Professor of Women’s Leadership at Stanford University and the co-founder and director of the Stanford VMware Women’s Leadership Innovation Lab.

 Future events in the seminar series will host other renowned researchers who contribute to the growing body of knowledge on current issues related to scientific workforce diversity.
 We’ll record each seminar and share the video on the SWDSS webpage, so those unable to join the live talks can view them later.